Intersections: Gender and Sexuality in Asia and the Pacific

 with particular reference to the Bikol region

 The Vocabulario de la Lengua Bicol was compiled during Marcos de Lisboa's nine-year residence in the Bikol region between 1602 and 1611.
 Father Lisboa was born in Lisbon and joined the Franciscan order in 1582 in Malacca.
 He was the Definidor y Ministro of the Bikol town of Nabua in 1602, administrator of the town of Oas in 1605, and Vicario Provincial of the Province of Camarines from 1609 to 1611.
-Lisboa remained in the Philippines until 1618 when he left for Mexico.
-He later returned to Madrid in 1622.
+Lisboa remained in the Philippines until 1618 when he left for Mexico, continuing on to Madrid in 1622.
 The date of his death is generally given as 1628.
 Mention is made of an unpublished work by Lisboa in an anonymous manuscript of 1649.
 This is presumably his dictionary which remained unpublished until 1754, although handwritten copies were available up until the time of publication.

 Many of the entries cited in the chapters of this monograph have been abridged so as to focus on the aspect of meaning most relevant to the topic under discussion.
 These entries have not been taken directly from the Vocabulario but from the translation incorporated into the third edition of the Bikol Dictionary by Malcolm Mintz.